 Download one and get familiar with it before you leave for your trip.
 Have a rough idea of the exchange rate, so you don’t accidentally pay $50 for a sweater you thought was $5.

-Some travelers use a prepaid debit card such as the Bluebird by American Express.
+Some travelers use a prepaid debit card to minimize losses.

 That way, if it is stolen, there is a finite amount of money that is lost, and there is online tracking for your card.
 It may be better than dealing with $20,000 in fraudulent charges on your other credit cards.
-In addition, there is only a $2 bank charge for international ATM cash withdrawal with the Bluebird card.
+Make sure your prepaid debit card is valid at international destinations… read the fine print before you buy.

 My next Blog article will cover savvy tips for cash while traveling.
 Armed with these smart tips, you can ensure you get the most for your vacation dollar, and help safeguard your vacation.